Ticket monies are collected on the bank and are for a maximum of two rods

 About an acre in size with 12 pegs, House Pond is roughly circular in shape with an island in the centre.
 It is surrounded by well-maintained grass lawns, a beautiful weeping willow and ornamental trees and shrubs.
 Although the fish do not run to the same size as those in Front Lake, House Pond is a good water for less experienced anglers or those looking to keep busy during their session.

-The original stock fish are a German strain of fast growing common and mirror carp which now range between 6lbs and 12lbs in weight.
+The original stock fish are a German strain of fast growing common and mirror carp which now average 2lbs and 5lbs in weight although there are bigger fish between 8lbs and 15lbs.
 These fish are noted for the exceptional sport they give, taking off like torpedoes when hooked.
 Since stocked in March 2004, they have spawned well and the resulting home-bred carp which run to 6lb are extremely attractive fish which now usually represent three quarters of a day's catch.
 Indeed, these fish fight so well that anglers should not leave their rods whilst fishing or they stand a good chance of losing them.

 Unlike many fisheries which use floating aerators to maintain oxygen levels, House Pond has a stone pyramid through which there is a foamer jet fountain which provides excellent aeration when necessary.